Modern Slavery Act

 Our policies are developed by our directors based on advice from HR professionals, industry best practices, and legal guidance.
 Policies are reviewed annually in March or as necessary to reflect changes in legislation or operational risks.

-3. Our Processes for Managing Risk
+3. Processes for Managing Risk

 To assess and mitigate the risk of modern slavery, we implement the following processes:

-• Requiring suppliers to provide evidence of their policies on modern slavery, human trafficking, forced labour, and whistleblowing.
+- Suppliers provide evidence of their policies on modern slavery, human trafficking, forced labour, and whistleblowing.

 We encourage all staff to report concerns to management immediately.